The Sober 90

 Cost

-Registration is $249 plus the regular TLC Community fee of $22/month which is a total of $315.
+Registration is $249 plus the regular TLC Community fee of $26/month after June 2.
 You’ll have access to all of the support meetings and programming.
+The total cost is $327 for three months.

-If you’re already a member of TLC, the course is $249.
+If you’re already a member of TLC, the course is $249 through a web browser.

 Join in The Sober 90 if...